 Are Cryptosporidium and Giardia in my tap water?

-These organisms have never been found in our treated water.
-BPU's water treatment process uses multiple barriers to prevent the risk of these protozoan parasites being found in your finished water.
+These organisms have never been found in BPU's treated water.
+BPU's water treatment process uses multiple barriers to prevent the risk of these protozoan parasites being found in customer's finished water.